 Someday I’d like try my hand at making my own chipotle chiles in adobo with a little help from Pati.

-I used a combination of fresh and dried herbs in my salad dressing.
+I used a combination of fresh and dried herbs in my chipotle ranch dressing.
 I included lots of fresh cilantro along with roasted cumin, dried oregano, and garlic powder.

 I have been chosen by McCormick to participate in the McCormick Real Gourmets program.
 I have been paid by them and I received a big box full of McCormick Gourmet spices.
 I have been using McCormick Gourmet for years, and am thrilled for the opportunity to explore more of their spices and blends.
 I used McCormick Gourmet Mediterranean Oregano leaves, roasted ground cumin, and garlic powder to create this dressing recipe.

 If you’re a fan of Mexican cooking or think you’d like to learn more about it, I highly recommend you do the following: